 The third nuclear force is a discreet one that nevertheless plays a fundamental role in the universe.
 Without the ‘weak force’, our Sun would stop shining due to the inability of hydrogen nuclei to fuse to form deuterium, the Sun’s main energy-producing reaction.

-Without the weak force, there would be a great deal more than 287 ‘natural’ nuclei in the world., The expulsion of a proton or neutron from a nucleus requires energy and do not occur naturally.
-Without the weak force which allows neutrons to transform into protons (and vice versa) at a cheap price, several thousands of the nuclei that we register as unstable and radioactive would be stable ((*)).
+Without the weak force, there would be a great deal more than 287 ‘natural’ nuclei in the world.
+In the absence of beta radioactivity, the only way for a nucleus to maintain the correct proton/neutron balance would be the expulsion of a proton or neutron.
+This requires energy and do not occur naturally.
+Without the weak force which allows neutrons to transform into protons (and vice versa) at a cheap price, several thousands of recorded unstable and radioactive nuclei would be stable.

 Access to page in french